 1 Please see Sides, Josh.
 "Straight into Compton: American Dreams, Urban Nightmares, and the Metamorphosis of a Black Suburb."
-American Quarterly, vol. 56, no. 3, 2004, pp. 583-605., for an in-depth and invaluable critical analysis of the history of Compton's black community as well as the demographic changes and impact of popular culture on the city itself.
+American Quarterly, vol. 56, no. 3, 2004, pp. 583-605., for an in-depth and invaluable critical analysis of the history of Compton's Black community as well as the demographic changes and impact of popular culture on the city itself.
 See also, Feder-Haugabook, Ayala.
 "Compton, California (1867-)."
 Welcome to Blackpast •, 13 June 2019, www.blackpast.org/african-american-history/compton-california-1867/.

-and purchase homes.
+to secure both blue and white-collar job opportunities in the surrounding areas.
+For Black men, factory, manufacturing, aerospace and related industries provided the economic stability to raise families and purchase homes.
 This sparked a huge migration from the south (mainly Louisiana, Texas, Arkansas and Mississippi) of African Americans to California and specifically to Los Angeles.
-By the early 1960s the city of Compton, now perceived as the measure of middle-class success, had a Black population of 40%.
+By the early 1960s, the city of Compton, now perceived as the measure of middle-class success, had a Black population of 40 percent.
 The Watts riots of 1965 and its aftermath led to more white flight.
-The expansion, of public housing brought the African American population to 65% by 1970.
-Unfortunately, while the African American community grew, the jobs that sustained the community in the previous decade (automobile, manufacturing, etc.) and the services vital to its existence, began to disappear.
+The expansion of public housing brought the African American population to 65 percent by 1970.
+Unfortunately, while the African American community grew, the jobs that sustained the community in the previous decade (automobile, manufacturing, etc.) and the services vital to its existence began to disappear.
 A decade later, in the 1980s, the crack epidemic and gang violence filled the void as unemployment, disillusionment, and addiction ravaged the community.
-By 1992 those same families that pursued the middle-class dream and largely succeeded in the 1950s and '60s found themselves fleeing a city they no longer recognized.
+By 1992, those same families that pursued the middle-class dream and largely succeeded in the 1950s and '60s found themselves fleeing a city they no longer recognized.
 The economic decline has been catastrophic for those who remain.2